Python Level 3 Course Material

 Class Notes

-Class Project, Class Project (.py)
+Class Project (GITHUB)

 Key Learning Objectives